 Environmental factors can make a huge difference in the quality of your facilities.
 As a result, it can be vital to ensure that the equipment that regulates those factors is fully functional and accurate.
-At Northeast Metrology Corp., we are fully equipped and ready to to service a wide range of environmental control factors, including Pyrometers, Thermocouples (Type K, S, T) and Temperature controllers.
+At Northeast Metrology Corp., we are fully equipped and ready to to calibrate a wide range of equipment, including Thermocouples (Type K, S, T), Thermometers and Temperature Controllers.

 Infrared pyrometers measure the heat radiated from an object, through using electronic signals to sense emitted infrared energy.
 The the use of energy detectors concentrated though lenses, the pyrometer can read energy as a temperature unit.
 This is useful in that no direct contact is required with the object, which means it won’t interfere with the formation of the metal.
 If a sheet of metal receives insufficient heat, the end product is greatly weakened; the same is true if a metal product is overheated and becomes too brittle.
 The pyrometer allows you to have a sound reading of the temperature all throughout the process, ensure the highest quality result.
 Additionally, infrared pyrometers can save energy by increasing overall efficiency, eliminating machine downtime, and catching errors.

 Thermocouples are devices used to measure temperature, composed of two different metals that produce a low voltage when joined together.
 A thermocouple then reads the voltage produced.
 Thermocouples are manufactured from a range of metals and typically register temperatures between 200 and 2,600 degrees Celsius (C).
 Depending on the types of metals in the thermocouple, the specific temperature range will vary.